 Do you want to integrate the environmental dimension into the development and communication of your products and services?

-* Communicate the performance and benefits of your productsand services
+• Communicate the performance and benefits of your products

-“Life Cycle Assessment” (LCA) is the standard reference method for quantifying the environmental impacts and benefits of products and services along the value chain: from raw material extraction to processing. packaging, transportation, distribution, use and end of life (waste disposal, recycling).
+“Life Cycle Assessment” or LCA is the standardized reference method for quantifying environmental impacts and benefits of products and services throughout the value chain: from the extraction of raw materials to processing, packaging, transport, distribution, use and end of life (disposal, recycling).

-It is a systemic and holistic approach.
-It covers the entire value chain and addresses various environmental aspects (climate change, air, soil and water pollution, as well as resource use).
+LCA is a systemic and holistic approach.
+It covers the entire value chain and crosses different environmental aspects (climate change, air, water, soil pollution, use of resources).

-It makes it possible to identify “hotspots”, and to prioritize improvement actions.
+It identifies hotspots in the value chain, and prioritizes improvement topics.
 LCA is the starting point for a circular economy approach.

 Henderson A., Asselin-Balençon A.C, Heller M., Vionnet S., Lessard L., Jolliet O. (2017).
 Spatial analysis of water use impacts: a matrix approach applied to US feed and milk production.
 Environmental Science and Technology.

 Asselin-Balencon, A. C., & Jolliet, O. (2014).
 Metrics and indices to assess the life cycle costs and greenhouse gas impacts of a dairy digester.
 Journal of Cleaner Production

 Henderson A., Asselin-Balençon A.C., Heller M., Vionnet S., Lessard L., Humbert S., Saad R., Margni M., Thoma G., Matlock M., Burek J., Kim D.S. & Jolliet O. (2013).
 Comprehensive Life Cycle Assessment of Fluid Milk in the United States – Final report.
 Chicago.